nowitsabby/dark-rpg-nextjs/assets/srd/combat/structured_time.md

+---
+title: Structured Time
+---
 # Structured Time

 Combat takes place in structured time, as opposed to narrative time, which covers situations where time and the precise order of actions is less of a factor\.
 Narrative time presents an abstracted version approach to situations, suitable when time can flow for days or even weeks such as travel across worlds or between stars\.
-This aspect of the game is covered in Narrative Tools, while game play during the heat of conflict or whenever a moment’s decision can decide life or death is presented here\.
+This aspect of the game is covered in Narrative Tools, while game play during the heat of conflict or whenever a moment's decision can decide life or death is presented here\.

 ## Combat Encounters